shambharkar-siddhant/Document-search-and-summerization-system/README.md

 ## Setup and Launch

-1. **Prerequisites:**
+1. **Requirements:**
-   - Python 3.7 or later
-   - Required packages: Flask, faiss-cpu, PyMuPDF, langchain-openai, OpenAI, and SQLite (built into Python)
+   - Flask, faiss-cpu, PyMuPDF, langchain-openai, OpenAI, and SQLite (built into Python)
    - An OpenAI API key stored in the `OPENAI_API_KEY` environment variable

-2. **Installation:**
-   Install the necessary dependencies using pip.

-3. **Launching the System:**
+2. **Launching the System:**
-   Use the provided launch script to set the OpenAI API key, start the API server and background processor, and ensure all processes shut down cleanly when the script is closed.
+   launch provided bash launch script to start the server and processor both programs. set OPENAI_API_KEY in the launch script to it will be accessible to programs.

 ---